Kiguli/SerebiiScrapeData/README.md

 # SerebiiScrapeData and Battle Simulation Tool
 Some code used to scrape the data for pokemon from the serebii.com website and then do analysis.
 The highest quality code and data is available just for generation 5 in the folder Pokemon_BlackWhite.
-The Game_State folder now contains enough code, particularly the single_battle_class.ipynb that can be used for setting up a pokemon battle arena with two teams and do the calcs of the teams to work out damage done and speed differences between pokemon of the different teams.

 # Dataframes